slouloudis/reading-notes/102/Read02-coders-computer.md

 ## Text Editors and Code Editors

 A document editor is what it is - you get what you see.
-Think word, google docs, pages ect.
+Think word, google docs, pages etc.

 In comparison, text editors like VS Code, Sublime Text and Brackets let you write code that is later rendered elsewhere - such as the browser.

-An IDE - **intergrated development environment** - is a text editor with several other features, like a compiler and debugger.
+An IDE - **integrated development environment** - is a text editor with several other features, like a compiler and debugger.
 They can be language specific.
 Can be resource intensive, but has many features.

 ## The Terminal